 Clinical Sites

-Situated in one of the top departments of psychiatry in the country, The Mount Sinai Hospital’s Adult Psychiatry Residency Training Program thrives on our institution’s ongoing intellectual, humanistic, geographic, and financial growth.
+Situated in one of the top departments of psychiatry in the country, our Adult Psychiatry Residency Training Program thrives on our institution’s ongoing intellectual, humanistic, geographic, and financial growth.
 We benefit from an intimate relationship with the Icahn School of Medicine at Mount Sinai as well as from the Mount Sinai Health System’s expansion across New York—relationships which make translational science a reality.
-The esteem in which psychiatry is held within the institution is further personified by our leadership, who are themselves psychiatrists: Kenneth Davis, MD (President and CEO of the Mount Sinai Health System), Dennis Charney, MD (Dean of the Icahn School of Medicine); Eric Nestler, MD, PhD (Dean for Academic and Scientific Affairs).
+The esteem in which psychiatry is held within the institution is further personified by the presence of psychiatrists among our institutional leadership.

 The Mount Sinai Hospital

-One of the oldest and largest teaching hospitals in the country, The Mount Sinai Hospital has consistently been named among the best hospitals in the nation and serves as the site for residents’ core rotations.
-PGY-2 residents also rotate at the James J Peters VA Medical Center, and select subspecialty experiences are available at additional sites across the Mount Sinai Health System.
+One of the oldest and largest teaching hospitals in the country, The Mount Sinai Hospital has consistently been named among the best hospitals in the nation and serves as a primary site for residents’ core rotations, alongside the Mount Sinai-Behavioral Health Center and select subspecialty experiences at additional sites across New York City within the Mount Sinai Health System.

-Treatment teams consist of attending psychiatrists, residents (PGY-1 and 2), medical students, nurses, social workers, psychology externs and interns, and recreational/art therapists.
+Treatment teams consist of attending psychiatrists, residents (PGY-1 and 2 and potential PGY-4 Junior Teaching Attending), medical students, nurses, social workers, psychology externs and interns, and recreational/art therapists.
 Residents generally work from 8am until 5-6pm and have a cap of six patients at a time with whom they meet for daily sessions.
 This cap of six allows for in-depth experiences, strong therapeutic alliances, pursuit of academic interests, attendance at frequent academic case conferences, and rotations through our ECT service.
 Residents provide patient care, participate in daily interdisciplinary team meetings, daily patient rounds, run community meetings and medication groups, and receive ongoing direct one-on-one supervision by full-time inpatient attendings in an apprenticeship model.
 Residents supervise and teach medical students, gaining invaluable experience as educators early in training, further refining psychiatric interviewing skills.
-Residents also present patients at case conferences and clinical seminars held on the inpatient units.
+Residents also present patients at case conferences and clinical seminars held weekly on the inpatient units.

-A separate dedicated, renovated, and state-of-the-art locked facility adjacent to the medical ER, the Psychiatric Emergency Service allows for intimate therapeutic contact with patients in quiet interview rooms, with dedicated security guards at all times, and provides for the safety of staff and patients.
+A separate dedicated, renovated, and state-of-the-art locked facility adjacent to the medical ER, the Psychiatric Emergency Service allows for intimate therapeutic contact with patients in quiet interview rooms.
+This space includes dedicated security guards at all times and provides for the safety of staff and patients.
 Residents learn the practice of triage, assessment, crisis management, community psychiatry, and disposition to care, as they work one-on-one with attendings and teach medical students.

-PGY-2, PGY-3, and PGY-4 electives in our Integrated Primary Care Psychiatry Clinics, allow residents to experience working collaboratively with physicians from other disciplines, effectively preparing our residents for one aspect of the changing world of psychiatric practice.
+In our Integrated Primary and Specialty Care Psychiatry Clinic electives, PGY-2, 3, 4 residents can experience working collaboratively with physicians from other disciplines, effectively preparing our residents for one aspect of the changing world of psychiatric practice.
 Residents may attend a variety of these non-psychiatric clinics (e.g., primary and specialty medicine clinics; Center for Transgender Medicine and Surgery; pain management; HIV; ob-gyn; liver transplant, etc.), in an outpatient consultation-liaison role.

 In the Partial Hospital Program (PHP) and Intensive Outpatient Programs (IOP), PGY-2 and PGY-4 residents treat severely ill acute and subacute patients in daily individual and group modalities, working alongside non-physician therapists and under attending supervision.
 Management of complex psychopharmacological regimens and complex psychotherapeutic interventions are mainstays of this experience.

-Residents begin this VA experience with a single inpatient month in the latter half of PGY-1 or in the first half of PGY-2.
-Residents then spend 6-months of PGY-2 at the VA, providing outpatient care and learning geriatric and substance use psychiatry.
-This experience provides residents an opportunity to see patients across a wide range of levels of severity in a unique medical system with extensive outpatient psychiatric resources often unavailable to patients in the private health care system.
-Residents gain experience in psychopharmacology, diagnostic assessment, crisis intervention, evidence-based psychotherapies, groups, and collaboration with other mental health professionals.
-In addition to core PGY-2 didactics, residents attend weekly seminars while on this rotation.
+Residents begin their experience at MSBHC with inpatient rotations in their first two years.
+In PGY-2 year, residents have a full-time six-month outpatient rotation, providing care in adult, geriatric, and substance use psychiatry.
+This experience provides residents an opportunity to see patients across a wide range of levels of symptom severity in a context with extensive psychiatric resources often unavailable under one roof.
+Residents gain experience in psychopharmacology, diagnostic assessment, crisis intervention, evidence-based brief psychotherapies, groups, and collaboration with other mental health professionals.
+In addition to core PGY-2 didactics, residents attend weekly seminars while on this outpatient rotation.

-Additionally, multiple general and specialty child and adolescent outpatient psychiatry clinics are available at The Mount Sinai Hospital.
+Additionally, general and specialty child and adolescent outpatient psychiatry clinics are available at The Mount Sinai Hospital and the Mount Sinai-Behavioral Health Center.
+MSH also has a separate pediatric consultation-liaison service, where residents can rotate in PGY-1 or 2.

 PGY-1 and 2 residents may elect to spend a month treating patients in this hospital of the New York State Office of Mental Health, working with individuals charged with serious crimes who have been found unfit to stand trial as a result of mental illness, inmates transferred from jail or prison who have become mentally ill while serving their sentences, and patients who have never been charged with criminality but are felt to be too dangerous or unmanageable to be housed in less restrictive state psychiatric hospitals.